Ali-Mikael/IaC-deployment-prep/T8-backupNdRestore/T8-README.md

 - <img width="727" height="215" alt="Screenshot 2025-11-29 at 21 52 23" src="https://github.com/user-attachments/assets/4d4a8fbd-b121-455f-8ef7-471f1afb3c11" />
 - <img width="368" height="312" alt="Screenshot 2025-11-29 at 21 54 01" src="https://github.com/user-attachments/assets/93298b80-3934-48f9-82a4-1048c70c3d1f" />

-Because of the tags in our EC2 instance config (root_block_device section/block):
+Because of the tags in our EC2 instance config (`root_block_device` block):
 - <img width="416" height="280" alt="Screenshot 2025-11-29 at 21 54 31" src="https://github.com/user-attachments/assets/1faefdbb-2d07-4aee-a391-b75a65b07acc" />
 - The service is able to locate it.
-- This is a very useful way of managing backups, you can add/modify tags to create more fine graned backup operations.
+- This is especially useful, as you can add/modify tags to create more fine grained backup operations!

+Scroll down to the end of the page for confirmation.

 ## Note: To whom it may concern
 Remember to configure your IAM stuff properly if you end up using this yourself!

 # Deploying
 You can either copy the `*.tf` files in this folder to your machine of choice, navigate into the folder, and initialise terraform from there: